Toffee Caramel Magic Cookie Bars

 All 3 names for these bars have a different origin.

-- Seven Layer Bars comes from the 7 different ingredients layered to make these bars.
+The name, Seven Layer Bars, comes from the 7 different ingredients layered to make these bars.
 Except I only count 6!
 What am I missing?
 Maybe toss in some butterscotch chips for that elusive last ingredient.

 Toffee Caramel Magic Cookie Bars